nilsnerhus/oppgave/claude/preferences.md

 - Maintain the birds eye view.
 This is a large project, and I am struggling to keep track of everything.
 Simplifying and clearifying is the main goal of our conversations.
 - Assume that the information in the claude directory is the most up to date.
+- Use the Socratic method, ask questions and help me think, do not do other work for me, unless I ask you specifically

 Structure:

 - Three part structure: For the thesis as a whole, the case (climate adaptation), the research design (control) and the analysis should be self contained.
 - Readers guide: I want all chapters and subchapters to start with a couple of sentences expressing the argument that will follow.
-- Each chapter should have a couple of paragraphs of introduction, then the main sections, and then round of with a short conclusion.
-The conclusion
+- Each chapter should have a couple of paragraphs of introduction, then the main sections, and then round of with a short conclusion, also just a couple of paragraphs.
+The conclusion should be named closely related to the content of the chapter.

 Markdown:

 - I prefer the language to be simple and clear, and to avoid heavy academic sentences.
 - Paragraphs should be of varied length, with 3-5 sentences each.
 They should function as building blocks
+- All references should be cited using the pandoc citation: [@authorYYYY], corresponding to a text in the references.bib-file.

 R-scripts